 The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law intended to protect the privacy of students.
 It deals primarily with access to student records and release of information about students.
-Parts of the law are presented on next page:
+Parts of the law are presented below: